 For women: Do not get pregnant or breastfeed while taking part in this study.
 For men: Do not father a baby while taking part in this study.
-For all: Tell your study doctor right away if you think that you or your partner have become pregnant during the study or within 6 months after your last dose of study drug.
+For all: Tell your study doctor right away if you think that you or your partner have become pregnant during the study or within 3 months after your last dose of study drug.
+Check with the study doctor about what types of birth control, or pregnancy prevention, to use while in this study.
+Tell your study doctor right away if you think that you or your partner have become pregnant during the study or within three months after your last dose of study drug.